kevinconway/sqlite-cdc/README.md

 	HandleChanges(ctx context.Context, changes Changes) error
 }
 ```
+Each call to `HandleChanges` receives a batch of change records.
+Each batch of
-Each batch of changes given to your event handler will be in change order.
-The
+changes given to your event handler will be in change order.
+The engine makes
-engine makes only one call to the handler at a time so that batches are also
+only one call to the handler at a time so that batches are also strictly
-strictly processed in change order.
-If the handler returns an error then the
+processed in change order.
+If the handler returns an error then the engine
-engine considers this a critical fault and shuts down.
-If the handler returns
+considers this a critical fault and shuts down.
+If the handler returns success
-success then the entire batch is considered successful and the relevant changes
+then the entire batch is considered successful and the relevant changes are
-are removed from the log.
-Your handler is responsible for durability or
+removed from the log.
+Your handler is responsible for durability or reliability
-reliability behaviors such as retries with backoff.
+behaviors such as retries with backoff.

 ### API Documentation